Product Learn Centers

 Thanks to the Uniform Gifts to Minors Act (UGMA) and the Uniform Transfers to Minors Act (UTMA), money in the custodian account can be used for some of the child’s eligible expenses, and what constitutes eligible expenses depends on state law.
 (The differences between UGMA and UTMA are negligible, but each state has either one or the other on the books, usually UTMA.)
 The most common usage for a custodial account is to pay for the child’s education expenses, but eligible expenses may range from sending the kid to camp or paying his or her cell phone bills.

 However, having money in an UTMA or UGMA account counts as an asset and could reduce the child’s financial aid.
 If you’re leaving the death benefit to your child because you want to pay for his or her education expenses, you may want to consider directing it to a Section 529 account.
-Section 529 accounts could be tax-free when tapped for college and don’t count as an asset when determining the child’s eligibility for financial aid.
+Section 529 accounts can be tax-free when tapped for college.

 When you sign up for life insurance, you’ll be asked to name contingent (secondary) beneficiaries to the policy.
 It’s important to have these in case the primary beneficiary dies before you do or otherwise can’t receive the death benefit.